Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> Moving on, an inverse distance weighted (IDW) surface of the drought anomaly values can be created.
 IDWs are the simplest of the interpolation methods, though they can be parameter sensitive.
 These deterministic interpolation models are a member of the so-called "exact interpolators", since the predicted values at known locations are exactly the observed values (or 1).
-As they are deterministic models, they assume that the spatial association of the data is known -- in this case nearby locations are weighed higher (i.e. distance decay).
+As they are deterministic models, they assume that the spatial association of the data is known -- in this case the weights are created by an arbitrary mathematical function (i.e. distance decay).
+This means that it requires expert knowledge and assumptions regarding the parameters, such as search distance and number of neighbors to use, to create an informative IDW.
 The IDW depicting drought anomalies is presented in Figure 2 below. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/FgL2aYh.jpeg" alt="IDW" style="width:100%;max-width:625px">